VDA5050/VDA5050/VDA5050_EN.md

 The edge's actions shall be triggered, if any.
 An exception to this rule is if the mobile robot shall stop on the node (because of a soft or hard blocking action) – then the mobile robot only enters the following edge once it begins driving again.

-When an active order exists, the fields `lastNodeId` and `lastNodeSequenceId` shall be updated only when the mobile robot traverses a released node that belongs to its currently active order.
-For example if a physically line‑guided mobile robot detects a physical marker/tag that is not part of the active order’s node list, this detection shall not change the `lastNodeId` and `lastNodeSequenceId`.
+When an active order exists, the fields `lastNodeId` and `lastNodeSequenceId` shall be updated only when the mobile robot traverses a released node that is part of this order.
+For example if a physically line‑guided mobile robot detects a physical marker/tag that is not part of the active order’s `nodes`, this detection shall not lead to a change of `lastNodeId` or `lastNodeSequenceId`.

 ![Figure 19 Depiction of nodeStates, edgeStates, and actionStates during order handling](./assets/states_during_order_handling.png)
 >Figure 19 - Depiction of `nodeStates`, `edgeStates`, and `actionStates` during order handling